-I had a mentor in college who lived in Nashville, TN named Bob Sanders.
+I had a mentor in college who lived in Nashville, TN, named Bob Sanders.
 Bob was big in the Nashville entertainment industry.
 He introduced me to local sportscasters Hope Hines and Joe Fisher.
 He even introduced me to Barbara Mandrell.
 That was pretty cool.

 Maybe the most important thing Bob taught me was KISS: Keep It Simple Stupid.